news

 When it comes to fraud detection, customer service, and improving financial products and services, AI is making a huge impact on fintech.
 But while AI and machine learning are revolutionizing financial services, human intelligence is still needed.

-“I think that the ability to educate people and really help people based on their situation is going to be where AI can help and also where you’re going to always need that human element,” says Michelle Gabor, who teaches courses for the University of Wisconsin Emerging Technologies in Fintech and Leading Fintech Transformation graduate certificates.
+“I think that the ability to educate people and really help people based on their situation is going to be where AI can help and also where you’re going to always need that human element,” says Michelle Gabor, who teaches courses for the Universities of Wisconsin Emerging Technologies in Fintech and Leading Fintech Transformation graduate certificates.

 The market for AI in fintech is anticipated to be worth $42.83 billion in 2023 and grow to $49.43 billion by 2028, according to Uvik.net, which means a lot of job opportunities for those working in financial services.
 Uvik reports that “fintech companies can leverage AI-driven insights to improve their marketing and business decisions.
 They can provide individualized products and services, optimize marketing plans, and create cutting-edge solutions that cater to the unique demands of their customers thanks to data-driven decision-making enabled by AI technologies.”